 | [prompt 2 text] | [score] | ✅ / ⚠️ / ❌ |

-| [... all 9 prompts ...] | | |
+| [... sampled prompts across all 4 stages ...] | | |

 ## Gaps Identified